Robert336/AthleticsCentreBot/README.md

 ### Next steps: (not in order)
- - [ ] (in-progress) Transform into web app using Flask
+ - [ ] (in-progress [here](https://github.com/Robert336/AthleticsCentreBot-Azure-webapp)) Transform into web app using Flask
- - - [ ] Rewrite using different framework to enable useage in Docker container without needing other dependant software.
+ - - [ ] Rewrite using different frameworks to enable useage in Docker container without needing other dependant software.
  - - [ ] Host Web App on Azure servers for 24/7 use
  - [ ] ~~Remotly Host on Raspberry Pi to run 24/7~~
  - [ ] Handle multiple users at the same time